Mandela Effect Examples That Will Blow Your Mind

 Turns out that the delicious, multicolored O’s that make up Froot Loops don’t actually represent different fruit flavors.

-When Lecter meets Clarice in Silence of the Lambs, he doesn’t say her name—he doesn’t know her name.
+Another of those false memories confabulation(Mandela effect) is when Lecter meets Clarice in Silence of the Lambs, he doesn’t say her name—he doesn’t know her name.
 He simply says, “Good morning,” which, you might have noticed, isn’t even close to “Hello.”

 I don’t know what’s scarier: The fact that we remember Hannibal Lecter saying, “Hello, Clarice,” or the reality that all he said was, “Good morning.”
 Say what??